• Home

 Essential oil use offers minimal to no side effects, and you can use them in conjunction with traditional treatments.
 You have the option of applying essential oils topically, using an ultrasonic diffuser, or using aromatherapy to reduce stress.
 Of course, you can do all of the above too.

-While using any of the following oils won’t cure rosacea, they can greatly diminish your visible symptoms.
-One notable point though, you truly should consider rethinking your entire skincare routine and take a more natural or holistic approach to your beauty care.
+While using any of the following oils won’t right away cure rosacea, they can greatly diminish your visible symptoms.
+One notable point though, you truly should consider rethinking your entire skincare routine and taking a more natural or holistic approach to your beauty care.

 • Geranium essential oil